 PowerShell – Intune Autopilot device import

-There is a script that is already available in Windows to get this information.
+A script is already available in Windows to get this information.
 As long as that device is running a supported version of Windows.
 You can use this PowerShell script.
 The required fields will be populated in a CSV file, ready to import into Intune

 From a Windows 10 1703+ computer